-PE445, Internships in Physical Education:

-This course is a fulltime, field-based internship at approved agencies under the guidance of site-based supervisors and university professors.
-Prerequisite: permission of the program faculty and director of student personnel services and completion of COE and PE CORE I-III.
-Concurrent enrollment PE446, Pass/Fail (U/G)(9).
-Fall, spring and summer.
+PE445, Internships in Physical Education:This course is a fulltime, field-based internship at approved agencies under the guidance of at approved agencies under the guidance of site-based supervisors and university professors.
+Prerequisite: permission of the program faculty and director of student personnel services and completion of COE and PE Core I-III.
+Concurrent enrollment PE446 (U/G)(9) Fall, spring, and summer.

-PE446: Seminar for Physical Education

-Internship: This course is a professional seminar which meets during Internship in Physical Education (PE445).
-Focus is on professional standards, relationships, responsibilities, professional and career development and reflection.
-Prerequisite: Completion of COE and PE CORE I-III.
+PE446, Seminar for Physical Education Internship: This course is a professional seminar which meets during Internship in Physical Education (PE445).
+Focus is on professional standards, relationships, responsibilities, professional and career development, and reflection.
+Prerequisite: Completion of COE and PE CCORE I-III.
 Concurrent enrollment PE445 (U/G)(3).
-Fall, spring and summer.
+Fall, spring, and summer.